-.
-Marketing teams will focus on paid marketing such as Google Ads or campaigns run via email, print, or TV, to name a few.
-The idea of this approach is to generate interest in the product by sending the messaging outwards.
+Outbound lead generation is typically done by one of two teams, marketing or sales.
+Marketing teams will focus on paid marketing, such as Google Ads or campaigns run via email, print, or TV, to name a few.
+This approach aims to generate interest in the product by sending outward messages.

-Sales teams will go through a similar initial process as marketing, and those leading the charge are Sales Development Representatives, or SDRs
+Sales teams will go through a similar initial process as marketing, and those leading the charge are Sales Development Representatives or SDRs

 Following this, the correct audience to target, an ideal customer profile

 , is built.
-Customer profiles can be as broad as simply tech companies in the US and as specific as law firms, only in New York City, with 100-200 employees, using G Suite products, generating specific revenue.
+Customer profiles can be as broad as simply tech companies in the US and as specific as law firms, only in New York City, with 100-200 employees using G Suite products, generating specific revenue.

 , amongst others, to arrive at a sale.
 Prospects can be found on LinkedIn, conference or membership lists, or spaces dedicated to the particular product.